7 Tips for Creating High-Converting E-Commerce Landing Pages

 As we mentioned at the start of this article, there’s no one approach for e-commerce landing pages.
 There are a lot of factors involved, like niche, audience, products, buying process, devices, etc.

-This means you’ll need to A/B test different elements of a page to see what leads to conversions and what makes customers leave.
+This means you’ll need to A/B test different page elements to see what leads to conversions and what makes customers leave.

 Test the layout.
 Do you start with offers or social proof content?
 Is long-form copy or short bullet points effective?
 Are visitors scrolling down to see more?